bsamtleben/color-ctf/README.md

 **Beginner-friendly challenges:** We've got various machines in rising levels of difficulty.
 Can you solve them all?

-**Cross-platform:** The setup works on Windows and Linux, so there is no need to switch to another operating system!
+**Cross-platform:** The setup works on Windows and Linux, so you can stay on you favorite operating system!

 > **Disclaimer:** The challenges and demonstrated techniques are intended for educational purposes only.
 The author does not endorse any illegal actions.